-As of September 2022, CEZ was the largest supplier of electricity in the Czech Republic, with a 45% market share.
-Evolution of market shares have been stable over the past twelve months.
+As of December 2023, CEZ was the largest supplier of electricity in the Czech Republic, with a 45% market share.
+Evolution of market shares has been stable over the last 12 months.

-In tandem with the higher electricity prices seen during the last quarter of 2021 and over 2022, CEZ gradually increased its market share.
+In line with the higher electricity prices during the last quarter of 2021 and over 2022, CEZ gradually increased its market share.
 The sudden increase in wholesale electricity and gas prices resulted in the collapse of several suppliers, which led to the subsequent switch of almost one million customers to suppliers of last resort (SoLR).
 These developments led to market consolidation and reduced competition for the remaining suppliers.
 CEZ is, by law, the SoLR for almost 65% of customers in the Czech Republic.
 Because the price set by CEZ as a SoLR reflects current market electricity prices, administrative costs and a low profit margin, the short-term credit implication of this development for the company has been neutral.
 CEZ's electricity customers increased by more than 300,000.
 We positively consider the increase in the group's supply market share, enabling economies of scale for this low-margin business.

 Following a gradual decline over 2015-20, electricity consumption in the Czech Republic strongly recovered in 2021, as a result of favourable macroeconomic conditions that boosted demand from industrial and commercial customers.
-In contrast, 2022 recorded a 3.5% contraction in consumption following the successive tariff hikes led by skyrocketing power prices.
-We expect electricity consumption to start increasing in the coming years, supported by domestic economic growth and a higher electrification of the economy, including transportation and industries.
+By contrast, in 2022, there was a 3.5% contraction in consumption following the successive tariff hikes led by skyrocketing power prices.
+We expect electricity consumption to start increasing in the coming years, supported by domestic economic growth and an increase in electrification in the economy, including transportation and industries.